ibm-cloud-docs/Cloudant/api/authorization.md

 To give an existing API key permissions to access a database in another account, do the following steps:

-1. Retrieve the existing security permissions for the database, as described [here](/docs/services/Cloudant?topic=cloudant-authorization#viewing-permissions).
+1. Retrieve the existing [security permissions](/docs/services/Cloudant?topic=cloudant-authorization#viewing-permissions) for the database.
 2. [Add](/docs/services/Cloudant?topic=cloudant-authorization#modifying-permissions) the details of the API key to the database security permissions, along with the [roles](/docs/services/Cloudant?topic=cloudant-authorization#roles) required.

 For an example of this process,